ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    More details on specific actions for the parties involved can be found in Section 5.5 and Section 5.7.

-Herr (ed) & Levine (ed)    Expires 27 May 2022                 [Page 14]

-Internet-Draft                  DMARCbis                   November 2021

 4.5.
 DNS Tree Walk

-   While the DMARC protocol defines a method for communicating information through publishing records in DNS, it is not necessarily true that a DMARC policy record for a given domain will be found in DNS at the same level as the name label for the domain in question.
+   While the DMARC protocol defines a method for communicating information through the publishing of records in DNS, it is not necessarily true that a DMARC policy record for a given domain will be found in DNS at the same level as the name label for the domain in question.
 Instead, some domains will inherit their DNS policy records from parent domains one level or more above them in the DNS hierarchy, and these records can only be discovered through a technique described here, one known colloquially as a "DNS Tree Walk".

    The process for a DNS Tree Walk will always start at the point in the DNS hierarchy that matches the domain in the RFC5322.From header of